Gerban/AWS-Image-Classification-with-SageMaker/README.md

 Download/Make the dataset available.

 ## Kernel, Python versions and main code files
-Used: Data Science kernel ml.t3.medium
+Data Science kernel ml.t3.medium, Python 3.7
-(Currently used - no longer used: PyTorch 1.10.0 Kernel, Python 3.8, CPU enabled (ml.t3.medium))

 - train_and_deploy_AG.ipynb: the main notebook from which tuning, training and endpoint deployment is triggered
 - hpo_AG.py: script that contains functions for hyperparameter tuning